SupeR19902/x720/README.md

  * Makes high pitch sound with no batteries
  * Sometimes make strange noise when pulling the power plug
  * Software provided is bad...  really really bad...
- * Support from either geekworm or the real manufacture is total crap (removing my comments on your youtube videos... really... and lying to you to sell, sell, sell...)
+ * Support from either geekworm or suptronics.com is total crap (removing my comments on your youtube videos... really... and lying to your customers to sell, sell, sell...)
  * Very, very crappy hat...
+ * Had to implement my own software

 ##### Pros #####

- * Work for more then 8 hours on batteries...
+ * If it works it works for more then 8 hours on batteries... (but so does a powerbank) and you can use the battery monitor workaround to save shutdown
  * Can use network bonding to double network card (doubles the speed with speedtest-cli on a pi 3b)

 ##### Conclusion #####

-Do not buy unless you known what you are doing and have considered the work arounds...
+Do not buy unless you known what you are doing and have considered the pro and cons (and work arounds)

 #### Make e-vironment great again! ####